JessicaMoreschi/Spit-it-Out/README.md

   <li>

 <b>index.html</b><br>
 The last but not he least, was to give a diary-look to some sentences by adding a function that “type-writes” them in **real time**.
-But the real challenge was to trigger the function **only one time** and only when **the user is in the correct section**. <br>
+But the real challenge was to trigger the function **only once** and only when **the user is in the correct section**. <br>

 The function **currentSection()** have been helpful to evaluate in which website section the user is: it constantly checks the url and compares it with an if condition.
 After detecting the section, it calls the right function **type()** (it manages to tirgger it only once by a comparison with the previous url).
 This last function creates a new element of the class **"Typewriter**" (that generates strings with a typewriter look) and provides sending the methods properties.